mayankt18/MyStore/README.md

 # To run server

- Open the MyStore folder and then type the following commands in your terminal or command prompt
+ Open the terminal or command prompt in the MyStore folder and type

  `python manage.py makemigrations`